inforkgodara/store-pos/README.md

 # JavaFx ERP
 This is simple accounting erp for retail store which is developed in java JavaFx.
+Purchase and sale modules are completed inventory and finance module may be developed later once get time.
+I also looking for a java open source contributor who can help us to develop a complete product of accounting and finance erp.

 ## Prerequisites